hanspeide/polar-integration-docs/embed/README.md

 Although the `<script>` tag is the recommended method, some hosting providers may not let you embed a script page into your page (for example, Wordpress.com).
 In this case, use the following `<iframe>` instead.
 It will load the same content as the script tag.
 However, you will need to specify a fixed height and width for the iframe container: we can't responsively resize this iframe based on your clients' screen sizes.

+Note that the minimum space needed for polls to render is **300x300px**.

 Here is an example, set to height of 450px:

 ```HTML